cibgraphics/gulp-setup-fe/README.md

 $ npm install pug
 ```

-or by using the GruntJS version with
+or by using the GulpJS version with

 ```
-$ npm install grunt-contrib-pug --save-dev
+$ npm install gulp-pug --save-dev
 ```

 To find out more information on Pug and how to use it visit https://pugjs.org/api/getting-started.html